gcontarini/NewO-vault/README.md

 longer locking periods with super-linear veNEWO rewards (see figure).

 # Dependencies
-requires Hardhat to be installed; instructions below.
+requires Hardhat to be installed in order to run the test suite found in /test; Installation instructions are found below.

 # Instructions to run
 First install npm dependecies